Ndnes/ImageDownloader/README.md

 # ImageDownloader
-Downloads images from URLs and saves the using multi threading
+Downloads images from URLs and saves them using multi threading